fedeghe/interval/source/README.md

 - **`remaining`**: the remaining time
 - **`percentage`**: the progress percentage (float, precision 3)

-### setInterval is divergent
+## Just cause `setInterval` is badly divergent!
-I tried some env, and looks like the best is chrome browser, all other envs test have shown time warping (+) to some extent.
+I tried some environments and looks like all shows time warping (+) to some extent.

-Node js as well does not show great  results.
 Just to summarize a bit, a metric of how bad the `setInterval` behave could be the first iteration that overlaps.
 Using an interval of 100ms for example the incident occurs already at the **30th** cycle:
 ![100runs](https://raw.githubusercontent.com/fedeghe/interval/master/compare/100.png)
-you can try it by yoursef in your env simply running:
+you can try it by yoursef in your node environment simply running:

 ```
 yarn compare 200 // for example, or passing any integer interval in ms
                  // ...you have to stop it manually (+c)